Ensemble Kalman updates are empirical Matheron updates

 Understanding the EnKF as an empirical Matheron update opens up several possibilities.
 Both the Matheron update and Ensemble Kalman methods have been extensively studied in their respective fields.
 In recent years, numerous developments in Bayesian machine learning have advanced both approaches; see the many developments in Ensemble Kalman methods in the Ensemble Kalman notebook and especially the Neural networks meet Kalman filters notebook.

-If we interpret the pathwise Matheron update in the context of the empirical measures used in the EnKF, it suggests the potential to import developments from one field to the other.
+If we interpret the pathwise Matheron update in the context of the empirical measures used in the EnKF, this suggests we can import developments from one field to the other.
 The vast literature on the EnKF indicates that many ideas developed there might be applicable to Gaussian Process regression via the Matheron update.
 For instance, the clear probabilistic interpretation of the ensemble update could inspire improved regularization and localization strategies.
-One example is the Local Ensemble Transform Kalman Filter (Bocquet, Farchi, and Malartic 2020), which provides state-of-the-art performance in high-dimensional filtering and system identification settings and could be adapted to the Matheron update (homework exercise).
+One example is the Local Ensemble Transform Kalman Filter (Bocquet, Farchi, and Malartic 2020), which provides state‑of‑the‑art performance in high-dimensional filtering and system identification settings and could be adapted to the Matheron update (homework exercise).

-This matches the posterior mean and covariance; producing an actual posterior sample then requires an ensemble transform (ETKF/LETKF, etc.) rather than the residual‑add form above.
+This matches the posterior mean and covariance.
+To produce an actual posterior sample, we need to use an ensemble transform (ETKF/LETKF, etc.) rather than the residual‑add form above.

 Chilès, and Desassis.
 2018.
 “Fifty Years of Kriging.”
 In Handbook of Mathematical Geosciences.